Hugo Morales (radio)

 Hugo Noé Morales is the executive director and co-founder, in 1976, of Radio Bilingüe Inc., the national Latino public radio network.
-He is responsible for leading and managing all aspects of organizational development and service delivery for this non-profit organization whose mission is to serve as a voice to empower Latino and other underserved communities.
-Radio Bilingue is a transnational satellite community radio service in Spanish, English and Mixtec.
-Other responsibilities include: program development, public relations, fundraising, board development, personnel management, and key stakeholder management.
+He manages the operations and service delivery for this non-profit organization.
+The group represents Latino and other minority communities.
+Radio Bilingüe provides a radio service in Spanish, English, and Mixtec via satellite.
+His duties include developing programs, fundraising, and managing staff, the board of directors, and public relations.